 Notable & Unique: People

-where approximately 1 in 4 children are living in poverty, the Anchorage
+In a nation where 1 out of every 4 children lives in poverty, the Anchorage

 In addition, an interesting characteristic about the Anchorage City Center neighborhood